-Professors Diket, Hornsby, Lockley; Associate Professors T. Brown, Morris, Ward, N. Williams; Assistant Professors Armstrong, Conner, Downing, Harrison, Herring, Miller, Mucha, Steverson, Thomas, Whitcomb
+Professors Diket, Hornsby, Lockley; Associate Professors T. Brown, Burnett, Morris, Thomas, Ward, N. Williams, Whitcomb; Assistant Professors P. Armstrong, Conner, Downing, Hanson, Harrison, Herring, Houston, Miller, Mucha, Pennington

 The purpose of the School of Education is to provide professional training and study that will prepare the education student to pursue a career in the field of education.
 This training is characterized by course content, field assignments, practica, and clinical experiences.
+All teacher candidates are evaluated on content knowledge, pedagogy, and dispositions.